Feeding the Hoof 7-30-08 Pete Ramey 2018 additional material added to end

 You'll find me recommending all this to your rehab horse, as I think it is almost always the most important aspect of rehab.
 But l also recommend this type of feeding to healthy horses, as I think it is the most important aspect of PREVENTION of so many hoof, skeletal, ligament, tendon, and general health issues.

-As for the new breed of supplements, California Trace Plus is not the only one I like.
+As for the new breed of supplements, California Trace Plus is not the only one I like (and, no, I am not on their payroll).

 Trace (regular, not Plus) is cheaper.
 Its nutrition profile is